-Hokuryu Town Office puts into action a townspeople's idea!
+Hokuryu Town Office implements residents' idea!
 "Planting cherry tree seedlings" in Nonno Forest

 Friday, May 2, 2025

-On Wednesday, April 30th, three cherry tree seedlings were planted at Nonno Forest in Hokuryu Town with the cooperation of Kazuo Shibasaki, a forestry leader belonging to the Sorachi District Forestry Leaders Liaison Council, Susumu Yotsuji, a Hokuryu town resident, Junichi Iguchi, head of the Industry Division at Hokuryu Town Hall, and Yoshihiro Ichiba, section chief.
-The seedlings were planted in three places along the walking path of Nonno Forest.
+On Wednesday, April 30th, three cherry tree seedlings were planted at Nonno Forest in Hokuryu Town with the cooperation of Kazuo Shibasaki, a forestry instructor belonging to the Sorachi District Forestry Instructor Liaison Council, Susumu Yotsutsuji, a Hokuryu town resident, and Junichi Iguchi, head of the Industry Division at Hokuryu Town Hall, and Yoshihiro Ichiba, section chief.
+The seedlings were planted in three locations along the walking path in Nonno Forest.

-Seeds sowing by third graders at Shinryu Elementary School
+Seeds planted by third graders at Shinryu Elementary School

-The cherry tree saplings are young trees that were planted from cherry tree seeds by third graders at Shinryu Elementary School and have grown four years since then.
+The cherry tree seedlings are young trees that have grown four years since they were planted by third graders at Shinryu Elementary School.

 Students at Shinryu Elementary School sow cherry blossom seeds when they are in the third grade, and when they graduate three years later, they plant the grown cherry trees in Konpira Park as a graduation memento.
 This is an annual commemorative event.